This article was written by Hance Law Group associate attorney Beverly Via.

 Health care costs are another major financial concern in gray divorces.
 If one spouse had the other on his or her policy linked to a job, the other spouse very possibly would opt for COBRA to extend that policy.
 But there still might need to be some bridge between when COBRA eligibility runs out and when Medicare kicks in – and health care can make up a significant portion of a household budget.

-If a couple doesn’t want to commit to the collaborative process, but wants to avoid court, each party should make sure his or her lawyer understands that intention before starting the process.
-There are a range of options available that don’t involve court – depending on how close both parties are, they might be able to address their needs through the limited scope services we offer or they might get to a settlement through a mediation session.
+If a couple doesn’t want to commit to the collaborative process but wants to avoid court, each party should make sure his or her lawyer understands that intention before starting the process.
+There is a range of options available that don’t involve court – depending on how close both parties are, they might be able to address their needs through the limited scope services we offer or they might get to a settlement through a mediation session.

-The rise in gray divorces indicate that people aren’t as willing to “run out the clock” on their marriages, which reflects a society where people are living longer and are more active than ever as they approach and enjoy retirement.
+The rise in gray divorces indicates that people aren’t as willing to “run out the clock” on their marriages, which reflects a society where people are living longer and are more active than ever as they approach and enjoy retirement.
 But if couples can avoid acrimony in their divorces – no matter what the age – it makes for a more hopeful beginning to this new, post-divorce chapter.